physical0/java-programming/new-folder/README.md

-this is the root repository
+## this is the root repository for all java-prog projects